I didn’t realize I was tapping my nails until Vikas gave me a desperate look from across the desk.

 He quickly added, “Doesn’t Steve start his treatment tomorrow?
 That’s what Patty said.”

-Sharing my assistant, Patty, with other partners was a necessary economy, but it was a nuisance when my private life became office gossip.
-I put down my things and looked at him.
+Sharing my assistant, Patty, with other partners was a necessary economy, but it was a nuisance when my private life became public.

 “Who told her that?
-I didn’t tell her that.
-How did she know?”
+I didn’t tell her that.”

 “Um . . .
 I think I think Steve did.
-She said she talked to him this week, and he mentioned it.
-I’m sorry, Alicia, I didn’t mean to . . .
-I don’t think Steve said it was a secret.“
+She said she talked to him, he mentioned it.
+I’m sorry, Alicia, I didn’t mean. . .
+Steve didn’t say it was secret.“

 “Yes, of course.
 I knew a—”

-“Yes, thanks, Vikas.”
-He wanted to tell me a story about someone with cancer.
+“Yes.
+Well, thanks, Vikas.”
+He was going to tell me a story about someone else with cancer.
 I was so sick of people having cancer.
-It was all anyone talked about to me.
-My husband gets cancer and I cease to be the manager of one of the biggest private wealth funds in Chicago, I’m just wife to Steve, cancer sufferer.
+It was all anyone talked about.
+My husband gets cancer and I cease to be the manager of one of the biggest private wealth funds in Chicago, just wife to Steve, cancer patient.
 That and how strong Steve was, and “of course he’d be all right” and “a tragedy that it happened to him of all people.”
 Like there are people who deserve cancer, and Steve wasn’t one of them.

-“Hey, you know, Vik, I have a really good tailor.
-He does mostly men’s suits—you want me to give you his number?”
+“Hey, Vik, I have a good tailor.
+He does men’s suits, i’ll give you his number.
+You can’t go around like that.”

 “Uh . . . sure.
 Yeah, thanks.
-I just haven’t, well, you know, with the baby, Ashuma and I haven’t been able to do much of anything.”
+I just haven’t, well, you know, with the baby, we haven’t been able to do much of anything.”

 “I will.
 The storm is supposed to be bad.
 Four or five inches.
 I’m going to wait and leave afterwards.
 They’ll have the roads cleaned up, and at least there won’t be anyone out.
 Late night anyway.
 Ashuma’s parents are back, helping out.”

-“You’re coming in?” he asked.
+“You’re coming in?
+Tomorrow” he asked.
 His face was old, his hair graying at the sides, but he looked like he was in his 20s, like he had baby fat around his eyes that stopped the wrinkles.
-He was a nice guy, worked hard.

-“Well, yeah.
+“Of course.
 Steve doesn’t need me at the hospital.
 We need to close this deal.
 It’s just a pill, the chemo—it’s just a pill.
-It’s not radiology.
-It’s amazing what they do.
-They give him a pill, and they have to check his blood, but he won’t stay overnight.”
+It’s not radiology.”

 “He’ll be fine.
 Night.”

-Vikas walked to the right, and I turned left towards the elevators.
-Patty was at her desk, packing to leave.
-She was the oldest of all the assistants, in her 50s, I think it was her second career.
+Vikas walked to the right, Patty was at her desk, packing to leave.
+She was old, in her 50s, I think it was her second career.
 She was good, not great.
-She was dyslexic, messed up dates and flights.
 She talked to me like I was her daughter.
-I doubt she did this for the males.
-Someday, I’d have to tell her how sexist it was.
+I had to tell her how annoying it was.

 “Night, Patty.”
 She’s going to stop me.
 She’s going to grab my arm, above the elbow.
 She’s going to say something motherly, distressing.